spotinst/help/src/docs/administration/identity-providers/scim.md

 ## Troubleshooting

-* **API Credentials Error**: Ensure that the SCIM API credentials are correct and have the necessary permissions.
+* **API Credentials Error**: Make sure that the SCIM API credentials are correct and have the necessary permissions.
 * **User Provisioning Issues**: Check the Okta logs for any errors related to user provisioning.
-Ensure that the users have the required attributes filled out in Okta.
+Make sure that the users have the required attributes filled out in Okta.